 Hot Jazz for Cool Kids is a family-friendly series of jazz concerts featuring Indy's leading jazz musicians, held in the Clowes Auditorium at Central Library.
 Now in its ninth season, these one hour concerts are a great way to introduce young people to the excitement of live music and are popular with jazz fans of any age.

 Leave time to explore Central Library!
-Check out some books or music CD’s, wander through the Center for Black Literature and Culture, go up to the Library's 6th floor for a spectacular view of the American Legion Mall and the downtown skyline, and then order up a snack at the Library's cafe to round out your visit.
+Visit The Learning Curve to out some books or music CD’s, wander through the Center for Black Literature and Culture, go up to the Library's 6th floor for a spectacular view of the American Legion Mall and the downtown skyline, and then order up a snack at the Library's cafe to round out your visit.
 This combination really does make a perfect Sunday afternoon for the whole family!

 Melba Liston taught herself to play the trombone when she was seven years old and became a famous jazz musician and composer.
 The story and pictures in this biography will have you swingin' along with Melba and her big trombone!

 "Before John was a jazz giant, he was all ears."
 Find out what John Coltrane was listening to that led him to be one of the greatest jazz musicians ever.